mengbinhao/jack-note/docs/english/everyday.md

+- learnlearnlearnlearnlearnlearnlearnlearn
+  > Did I use that word right?
+  > Was I making sense?
+  > How would you word that?
+  > Is there a better way to say that?
+  > I have very high tolerance of xxx language, It's like if someone is speaking broken Chinese to me, I can pick up the pieces, find out the most important information in that sentence and make sense on my own
+  > It does not matter how slowly you go, as long as you do not stop
+  > Constantly use the new word in future conversation and form a muscle memory
+  > Don't stay within your own bubble

+- 我还在做
+  > We're just fine-tuning/polishing up a few details
+  > We're close to the finish line
+  > We've got the biggest part of the project taken care of
+  > After that it'll be smooth sailing
+  > It's all downhill from there

+- 我做完了
+  > All done / done and done / It's all wrapped up!
+  > I finish my part of the project 2 weeks ago
+  > I got done with xxx
+  > I'm done for xxx / I'm finished  我玩完了/混不下去了
+  > I'm done with this project 受够这个项目了

+- 你的想法/立场
+  > Regarding this issue, What do you make of that?
+I want to know your opinion on that
+  > What do you have in mind?
+  > What do you say?
+  > Where do you stand on that?

+- 解释自己
+  > I wasn't aware of that
+  > I'll definitely keep that in my mind next time
+  > I wasn't involved in this part of the project.
+But please let me know the correct way to do/handle this for future reference
+  > I did it that way because...
+  > I this there is some confusion about this.Can you talk about this at a team meeting?

+- 纠正某人行为
+  > Don't comment on your coworkers appearance
+  > Your comment/behavior/remark is extremely inappropriate/misogynistic/racist
+  > If you don't apologize or change your behavior, I'm going to have a talk with HR
+  > I'm looking at page 5 of this document you sent me.
+Something is not quite matching up for me.
+Can we take a quick look at this part together?
+  > I see that you're xxx, Do you think bringing them early on would help streamline the process?
+  > We ran into a similar problem with the other project we dealt with a couple months back, We've actually dealt with a similar situation a couple months back.
+I'd be happy to show you how we were able to work that out

+- 砍价
+  > Is the price negotiable at all?
+  > Is there any room for negotiation?
+  > If you could lower the price to 20K out the door, I could do all cash today
+  > Come on, you got to meet me in the middle here
+  > What's your best offer?
+  > Can you throw this one in?
+  > I saw this from xxx for yyy, If you can price match that for me.
+I'll buy it from you
+  > Is there any discount if I pay cash?

+- 谁说不是呢
+  > I can't agree with you more
+  > True dat
+  > touche
+  > well said
+  > You said it best

 - salary
   > Hi, xxx, I hope you're having a great day.
 It's been almost two years since I started working here.
 I really enjoyed working here and I look forward to many more years to come.
 I'd like to set up a meeting with you to talk about my salary situation
   > I would like to request a pay raise by five percent, which would put my compensation in line with industry standard